 Earlier I mentioned that Eastern Europe is the most attractive software outsourcing destination.
 Let me give a bit more details.

-In recent years, Ukraine, Poland, Belarus, and the Czech Republic are among the fast-growing destinations for offshore IT solutions.
+In recent years, Ukraine, Poland, and the Czech Republic are among the fast-growing destinations for offshore IT solutions.
 Aside from advanced technology, robust infrastructure, and affordable costs, the communication with software outsourcing companies from these countries is smooth and collaborative.

 So the chances are that it matches your company's unique needs and the specific needs of your project.